peteroupc/CBOR/docs/PeterO.Cbor.CBOREncodeOptions.md

 Default options for CBOR objects.
 Disallow duplicate keys, and always encode strings using definite-length encoding.
 These are recommended settings for the options that may be adopted by certain CBORObject methods in the next major version.

-<a id="NoDuplicateKeys"></a>
-### NoDuplicateKeys

-    public static readonly PeterO.Cbor.CBOREncodeOptions NoDuplicateKeys;

-Disallow duplicate keys when reading CBOR objects from a data stream.
-Used only when decoding CBOR objects.
-Value: 2.

-<a id="NoIndefLengthStrings"></a>
-### NoIndefLengthStrings

-    public static readonly PeterO.Cbor.CBOREncodeOptions NoIndefLengthStrings;

-Always encode strings with a definite-length encoding.
-Used only when encoding CBOR objects.
-Value: 1.

-<a id="None"></a>
-### None

-    public static readonly PeterO.Cbor.CBOREncodeOptions None;

-No special options for encoding/decoding.
-Value: 0.

 <a id="AllowDuplicateKeys"></a>
 ### AllowDuplicateKeys